RahulGaur/asappChallenge/README.md

 1. user
 2. user_token

+To bring up this service:
+1. mvn package (make sure to have maven installed and added to the PATH )
+2. java -jar ./target/auth-0.0.1-SNAPSHOT.jar

 # Message Service

 This is a Eureka Client used for Sending and reciveing messages for the chat application.
 This service has two Api's